cxl-micron-reskit/famfs/README.md

 # Theory of Operation

-Famfs is a Linux file system that is administered from user space - by the code in this repo.
+Famfs is a Linux file system that is administered from user space - enabled by the code in this repo.
 The host device is a dax memory device (either ```/dev/dax``` or ```/dev/pmem```).

 The file infrastructure lives in the Linux kernel, which is necessary for Requirement #2